Dallas Stars at Carolina Hurricanes

 About the Hurricanes

-Thursday’s game is the fourth a five-game homestand for Carolina.
+Saturday's game wraps up a four-game homestand for Carolina.

 *This is the second and final meeting of the season between the Stars and Hurricanes.